pwollstadt/IDTxl/README.md

 IDTxl implements estimators for discrete and continuous data with parallel computing engines for both GPU and CPU platforms.
 Written for Python3.4.3+.

 To **get started** have a look at the [wiki](https://github.com/pwollstadt/IDTxl/wiki) and the [documentation](http://pwollstadt.github.io/IDTxl/).
+For further discussions, join [IDTxl's google group](https://groups.google.com/forum/#!forum/idtxl).

 ## How to cite
-Wollstadt, Lizier, Vicente, Finn, Martinez-Zarzuela, Mediano, Novelli, Wibral, 2018.
-"IDTxl - The Information Dynamics Toolkit xl: a Python package for the efficient analysis of multivariate information dynamics in networks", GitHub Repository: https://github.com/pwollstadt/IDTxl.
+P. Wollstadt, J. T. Lizier, R. Vicente, C. Finn, M. Martinez-Zarzuela, P. Mediano, L. Novelli, M. Wibral (2018). _IDTxl: The Information Dynamics Toolkit xl: a Python package for the efficient analysis of multivariate information dynamics in networks._ ArXiv preprint: https://arxiv.org/abs/1807.10459.

 ## Contributors